clairedavid/intro_to_ml/_sources/basics/log_reg_5_multiclass.md

 Less binary classifiers to train.

 __Con__
-The number of data points from the class to look for will be very small if the 'background' class is the merging of all other data points from the other classes.
+The number of data points from the positive/signal class will be very small if the negative/background class is the merging of all other data points from the other classes.
+The model may fail to learn the patterns that identify the rare positive class because it is penalized so little for misclassifying it.

 ## Further reading